Characterization of causal ancestral graphs for time series with latent confounders: Introduction

 \section{Introduction}

-In recent decades causal graphical models have become a standard tool for reasoning about causal relationships, see e.g.~\cite{Pearl2009, Spirtes2000, koller2009probabilistic}.
-The most basic and popular class of models are directed acyclic graphs (DAGs), which in their interpretation as causal Bayesian networks allow to derive interventional distributions and causal effects from the observational distribution, see e.g.~\cite{Spirtes1993, pearl1995causal, Pearl2000}.
-This model class is restricted to acyclic causal relationships among variables that are not subject to latent confounding, i.e., such that there are no unobserved common causes of observed variables.
-The latter assumption is known as \emph{causal sufficiency} and intuitively entails that all variables relevant for describing the system's causal relationships are modeled explicitly.
-If this cannot be asserted, as will often be the case in practice, one approach is to work with maximal ancestral graphs (MAGs) \cite{richardson2002, zhang2008causal}.
-This larger class of graphs retains a well-defined causal interpretation in presence of latent confounding and in addition allows for selection variables, i.e., for unobserved variables that determine which units belong to the observed population.
-In this paper we rule out selection variables by assumption.
-It is then sufficient to work with a subclass of MAGs that in \cite{FCI_cyclic} were termed \emph{directed maximal ancestral graphs (DMAGs)}.
+In recent decades causal graphical models have become a standard tool for reasoning about causal relationships, e.g.~\citet{Pearl2009}, \citet{Spirtes2000}, \citet{koller2009probabilistic}.
+The most basic and popular class of models are directed acyclic graphs (DAGs).
+In their interpretation as causal Bayesian networks these graphs specify interventional distributions and causal effects in terms of the observational distribution, e.g.~\citet{Spirtes1993}, \citet{pearl1995causal}, \citet{Pearl2000}.
+DAGs can only model acyclic causal relationships among variables that are not subject to latent confounding, i.e., such that there are no unobserved common causes of observed variables.
+The latter assumption is known as \emph{causal sufficiency} and intuitively means that all variables relevant for describing the system's causal relationships are modeled explicitly.
+If causal sufficiency cannot be asserted, as is often the case, then one approach is to instead work with maximal ancestral graphs (MAGs), see \citet{richardson2002}, \citet{zhang2008causal}.
+This larger class of graphs retains a well-defined causal interpretation in presence of latent confounding.

+MAGs can even represent selection variables, i.e., unobserved variables that determine which sample points belong to the observed population.
+In this paper, we rule out selection variables by assumption.
+It is then sufficient to work with a subclass of MAGs that, following \citet{FCI_cyclic}, are called \emph{directed maximal ancestral graphs (DMAGs)}.
+Assuming the absence of selection variables is common both in the literature on causal effect estimation and causal discovery, e.g.~\citet{zhang2006causal}, \citet{perkovic2018complete} and \citet{Entner2010}, \citet{malinsky2018causal}, \citet{LPCMCI}.
+As an advantage, DMAGs convey significantly stronger inferences about the presence of causal ancestral relationships than MAGs.
+Moreover, for time series there is exactly one sample point per time step and hence potential selection bias would at least not go unnoticed.